mvolkmann/blog/src/web-dev-tips.md

     console.error(e);
   }
 }

+demo();
 ```

 Browsers limit the total number of open connections to other hosts
 and the number per host.
-As of 2021, the limits are those shown below.
+As of 2021, the limits for popular browsers are those shown below.
 When the number of concurrent requests exceeds these limits,
-requests wait to be processed which can make their time to complete
+requests wait to be processed, which can make their time to complete
 much longer than the actual processing time.

 | Browser | Total Connections | Connections per Host |